ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 SCTs are not eligible to be submitted to an Auditor of Last Resort - therefore, it is more important that they be resolved to STHs and reported via SCT feedback.
 If fetching an inclusion proof regularly fails for a particular SCT, one can require it be reported more times than normal via SCT Feedback before becoming eligible for deletion.

-Before an item is made eligible for deletion by a client, the client could aim to make it difficult for a point-in-time attacker to flush the pool by not making an item ellgible for deletion until the client has moved networks (as seen by either the local IP address, or a report-back providing the client with it's observed public IP address).
+Before an item is made eligible for deletion by a client, the client could aim to make it difficult for a point-in-time attacker to flush the pool by not making an item eligible for deletion until the client has moved networks (as seen by either the local IP address, or a report-back providing the client with its observed public IP address).
 The HTTPS client could also require reporting over a timespan - e.g. it must be reported at least N time, M weeks apart.
 This strategy could be employed always, or only when the client has disabled proof fetching and the auditor of last resort - as those two mechanisms (when used together) will enable a client to report most attacks.

 #### Concrete Recommendations